Is counseling confidential?

 Are you open during the summer?

-No. We follow the day school calendar, so are closed during the summer months and during all of the breaks, i.e. Christmas, Spring Break, Easter, and Quad Breaks.
+Generally speaking, no. We follow the day school calendar, so are closed during the summer months and during all of the breaks, i.e. Christmas, Spring Break, Easter, and Quad Breaks.

 A variety of issues may bring an individual to counseling; personal growth, low self-esteem, trying to figure out who they are, depressive symptoms, thoughts of suicide or self-harm, anxiety, excessive worrying, grief regarding a loss, relationship issues or conflicts with family or friends, eating disordered thoughts or behaviors, past abuse (physical, emotional, sexual), addictive behaviors, sexuality issues/concerns, anger management, and spiritual questions/concerns.